How integrity due diligence can protect your company from risk

 - The potential de facto control, ownership or leverage exerted over a business by key officials through strong political patronage

-- Asset stripping of the target company or of parts of a target business group
+- The selling off of a target company’s assets or of parts of a target business group

-- Leakage of intellectual property or products, leading to the emergence of grey markets or smuggling networks
+- Leakage of intellectual property or products, leading to the emergence of gray markets or smuggling networks

 - Board members acting as representatives of specific outside interest groups

-- Indications or allegations of mismanagement by key principals of the business (frequently the original founders of a company that has since grown substantially)
+- Indications or allegations of mismanagement by key principals of the business (frequently the original founders of a company that have since grown substantially)